Pukaskwa National Park

 2.2.
 Warm Clothing

-The weather on Lake Superior can change anytime.
+The weather on Lake Superior can change at times.
 This place has complex weather, which cannot be predicted.

 So, extra clothing that suits the weather must be noted while travelling.